Rumors via emails,texts ,Facebook, tweets, and Instagram posts from friends are rampant. Make sure you are sharing accurate information.

-The COVID-19 incubation period is about 5-6 days – that’s the time between when you’ve been exposed and actual infection.
+The COVID-19 incubation period is is thought to extend to 14 days, with a median time of 4-5 days from exposure to symptoms onset.
 Symptoms of COVID-19 usually appear about 11-14 days after exposure but can appear as earlier as 2-5 days after.

 Rubbing alcohol kills the virus so if you don’t have hand sanitizer or wipes, you can use it.
 Alcohol greater than 60% will work.
 However, your favorite vodka, rum and whiskey will not.

 Don’t forget to wash under your nails – COVID-19 can live where the nail meets the finger.